Pediatric physical therapist assisting a toddler with gross motor development at Movevery, a specialized therapy practice

 About Movevery

-At Movevery, we believe every little body should thrive.
+At Movevery, we believe every little body should thrive and every parent deserves to feel confident in supporting their child’s development.

-We are a holistic, collaborative, and skilled pediatric physical therapy practice specializing in children aged 0–3 years.
-Our full-body approach to movement and milestones supports a wide range of needs, including head preference (torticollis) and head flattening, gross motor delays, body tension and low tone, tummy time difficulties, reflux, colic, gassiness, and w-sitting.
+We are a holistic and collaborative pediatric physical therapy practice specializing in children from birth to age three.
+Our full body approach supports a wide range of needs, including head preference and head shape, gross motor delays, body tension, tummy time challenges, reflux, colic, gassiness, and w sitting.

-Whether your child needs expert care for torticollis, head flattening, developmental delays, tummy time difficulties, or you simply want guidance on how to best support their milestones and development, we are here for you with a focus on connection, collaboration, and purposeful play.
+Whether your child needs support for torticollis, head shape, developmental milestones, or you simply want reassurance and guidance, we are here for you with a focus on connection, collaboration, and purposeful play.

-At Movevery, we turn milestones into moments of joy—together.
+At Movevery, we turn milestones into moments of joy celebrated together with you.

 Mother and child engaged in a playful therapy session at Movevery, reflecting the mission of providing personalized care for every child’s development through compassionate pediatric physical therapy.